#1 - Recycle

 Shredded Paper

-UPDATE: DO NOT RECYCLE SHREDDED PAPER IN YOUR BLUE BIN
+DO NOT RECYCLE SHREDDED PAPER IN YOUR RECYCLING BIN

-For a nominal fee, you can recycle shredded paper at Bodow Recycling located at 1925 Park Street, Syracuse (off Hiawatha Boulevard, near Destiny USA; enter building off Exchange Place through the bottle return entrance.)
-Call ahead for hours and other details.
+For a nominal fee, you can recycle shredded paper at Bodow Recycling located at 1925 Park Street, Syracuse (off Hiawatha Boulevard, near Destiny USA; enter building on the Exchange Place entrance).
+Construction is underway surrounding the building, which is not operated by OCRRA, and details are subject to change based on the private owners availability.
+Call Bodow Recycling before dropping off materials to confirm hours, an entry point and other details.

-If you are interested in learning how to protect your identity through shredding or if you want to find locations that offer shredding services, visit this page.
+If you are interested in learning how to protect your identity through shredding or if you want to find locations that offer shredding services, visit our Confidential Document Disposal page.

 #2 - Dispose